How to Manage Total Dissolved Solids in a Pool

 Signs of a High Total Dissolved Solids Level

 As your pool water continuously absorbs solids, good or bad, the potential for problems begins to rise.
-The acceptable range of Total Dissolved Solids in freshwater pools is 0–3,000 ppm (parts per million), while saltwater pools support levels up to 5,000 ppm, or up to 1,500 ppm above the salt level reading.
+The ideal range of Total Dissolved Solids in freshwater pools is 0–2,500 ppm (parts per million), while saltwater pools support levels up to 5,000 ppm, or up to 1,500 ppm above the salt level reading.

 One of the most common signs of an elevated Total Dissolved Solids level is difficulty maintaining water chemistry balance.
 As more solids dissolve in your pool, the water becomes saturated and can't properly absorb new chemicals.
 This process reduces the effectiveness of Free Available Chlorine in your pool, leading to unsanitized water.
 And as every pool owner knows, a pool with inadequate sanitization opens the door for all sorts of problems — including algae.